JustinCanton/Geo.NET/src/Geo.Here/README.md

 ## Sample Usage

-By calling `AddHereServices`, the `IHereGeocoding` interface has been added to the IOC container.
+By calling `AddHereGeocoding`, the `IHereGeocoding` interface has been added to the IOC container.
 Just request it as a DI item:
 ```
 public MyService(IHereGeocoding hereGeocoding)
 {